TPFMachine Tutorial 1.1¶

 Aperture Masks¶

-can also do Aperture Photometry (aka SAP) with custom aperture masks.
+PSFMachine can also do Aperture Photometry (aka SAP) with custom aperture masks.
 We use the PSF profile to define the aperture shapes, this is done

 by evaluating the PSF on a source and using isophotes to define the aperture boundaries The parameter that controls the aperture size